Representing the language of a topos as quotient of the category of spans: Logical relations on span categories

+In the rest of this section, we present a different kind of compatible relation, generated by a class of \textit{endospans}, that can be considered as an extension of relations generated by classes of morphisms.
+Utilizing them, we can generate some logical relations.
+An endospan, as depicted below, is a span in which its domain and codomain are the same.

-If in the above endospan $p=q$ and $p$ is isomorphism, it is called endospan of an iso. \begin{definition} \begin{itemize} \item A class of endospans is called saturated if it contains all of endospans of isos. \item Suppose $\A$ is a saturated class of endospans.
-The smallest compatible relation $\sim$ on the category $\mathsf{Span}(\C)$ such that for all $(a,b)$ in $\A$:
+If in the above endospan $p=q$ and $p$ is an isomorphism, it is called an endospan of an iso.

-is called the compatible relation generated by $A$ and it is denoted by $\sim_\A$. \end{itemize} \end{definition} \begin{proposition} For a compatible class of endospans, $\A$, the compatible relation generated by $\A$ is described as follows:
+\begin{definition} \begin{itemize} \item A class of endospans is called \emph{saturated} if it contains all endospans of isos. \item Suppose $\A$ is a saturated class of endospans.
+The compatible relation generated by $\A$, denoted by $\sim_\A$, is defined to be the smallest compatible relation $\sim$ on the category $\mathsf{Span}(\C)$ such that for all $(a,b)$ in $\A$, \((a,b)\sim (1,1)\). \end{itemize} \end{definition} In the next proposition, we explain how this smallest relation is constructed and provide a concrete representation of it. \begin{proposition} For a saturated class of endospans, $\A$, the compatible relation generated by $\A$ is described as follows: